 For more information, see Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks in ASP.NET Core.

 When Data Protection or caching isn't configured for a web farm environment, intermittent errors occur when requests are processed.
 This occurs because nodes don't share the same resources and user requests aren't always routed back to the same node.

 Consider a user who signs into the app using cookie authentication.
 The user signs into the app on one web farm node.
 If their next request arrives at the same node where they signed in, the app is able to decrypt the authentication cookie and allows access to the app's resource.
 If their next request arrives at a different node, the app can't decrypt the authentication cookie from the node where the user signed in, and authorization for the requested resource fails.

 When any of the following symptoms occur intermittently, the problem is usually traced to improper Data Protection or caching configuration for a web farm environment:

 - Authentication breaks – The authentication cookie is misconfigured or can't be decrypted.
 OAuth (Facebook, Microsoft, Twitter) or OpenIdConnect logins fail with the error "Correlation failed."

 - POSTs fail – The anti-forgery check fails.

 For more information on Data Protection configuration for web farm deployments, see Configure ASP.NET Core Data Protection.
-For more information on Caching configuration for web farm deployments, see Work with a distributed cache in ASP.NET Core.
+For more information on caching configuration for web farm deployments, see Distributed caching in ASP.NET Core.